Topology of angle valued maps, bar codes and Jordan blocks: Proof of Theorem and some refinements.

-The isomorphism $\omega_u$ (in Proposition \ref{P35}) is the composition of horizontal arrows in the last line of diagrams (\ref{E31}) (\ref{E32}) while the isomorphism $\omega'_{r,[\theta_2,\theta_3]}$ and $\omega'_{r,[\theta_1,\theta_4]}$ (in Proposition \ref{P36}) are the compositions of the horizontal arrows in the first and second lines of the same diagrams.
-The isomorphisms $\omega_{r,[\theta_2, \theta_3],u} $and $\omega_{r, [\theta_1, \theta_4], u}$ are restrictions of $\omega_{r,u}.$ The commutativity of the diagrams claimed in Proposition \ref{P35} and \ref{P36} is the consequence of the commutativity of the diagrams (\ref{E31}), (\ref{E32}).
-This establishes item (1.) in both Propositions \ref{P35} and \ref{P36}.
+The isomorphism $\omega_{r,u}$ (in Proposition~\ref{P35}) is the composition of horizontal arrows in the last line of diagrams \eqref{E31} and \eqref{E32} and the isomorphisms $\omega_{r,[\theta_2, \theta_3],u}$ and $\omega_{r, [\theta_1, \theta_4], u}$ are restrictions of $\omega_{r,u}$.
+Similarly he isomorphism $\omega'_{r,[\theta_2,\theta_3]}$ and $\omega'_{r,[\theta_1,\theta_4]}$ (in Proposition~\ref{P36}) are the compositions of the horizontal arrows in the first and second lines of the same diagrams.
+The commutativity of the diagrams (\ref {E20}) and (\ref {E20c}) is the consequence of the commutativity of the diagrams \eqref{E31} and \eqref{E32}.
+This establishes part (a) in both Propositions~\ref{P35} and \ref{P36}.